 - Language function takes precedence over language form.

-- Language learners are diverse and grow at varying rates in their language learning.
+- Language learners are diverse and grow at varying rates in their language development.

 - Language learning aligns with workforce readiness skills and contributes to college and career readiness.